 She currently works as a full-time writer for Jalopnik, where she reports about the car industry and motorsports.
-Her past work can also be seen both online and in print at Autoweek Magazine and SPEED SPORT Magazine, which are among some of the outlets she wrote freelance content for throughout her college career.
+Her past work can also be seen both online and in print at Autoweek Magazine and SPEED SPORT Magazine, which are among some of the outlets she wrote freelance content for duing her college career.

 Alanis was the weekend editor of Jalopnik from September 2015 through May 2017, when she became a full-time employee.
-She writes about racing, production cars and everything in between for the Univision/Gizmodo Media outlet every day of the week, hired to do that just in time for her graduation from the University of Texas at Austin.
+She writes about racing, production cars and everything in between for the outlet every day of the week, hired to do that just in time for her graduation from the University of Texas at Austin.

 Having only been the lecture halls for three years, Alanis graduated from UT Austin in August 2017 with a Bachelor of Journalism.
 She walked the stage a year early with a nearly 4.0 GPA, and began her full-time job a few months earlier.

 When Alanis isn’t driving cars or at the race track for that job, there’s a good chance that you can find her teaching fitness.

 Want to know more, or contact Alanis?
 Click the menu at the top right of the page.